maxhodak/notes/README.md

 removes the most-recently-inserted item.
 You can also specify a position:

-    $ note pop 2
+    $ note pop -x 2

 to remove the note at position 2 (see the numbers in brackets to the right of the arrows above?)

+## Journal & Scratchpad

+Notes has a first-class concepts for a few common idioms.

+    $ notes scratch

+Will open a persistent document to use as a scratch file.

+    $ notes journal

+Will put a `daily.mdown` file in the current day's directory.
+You can use a `--date` argument to specify a day other than today.

 ## Version Control

     notes git-init
-    notes git-add
-    notes git-commit
+    notes checkpoint
-    notes git-log
+    notes log
-    notes git-status
+    notes status

+## Encryption

+All notes are encrypted as separate files.
+Importantly, as of now, titles are filenames and are themselves not encrypted.
+For details on what kind of encryption notes uses, see `notes/security.py`.

 ## Full Usage

 (For my setup, where I'm using Atom and less.)

-    $ notes help
+    $ notes -h

-    Editor is atom, pager is less.
+    A system for keeping notes.
+Editor is atom --wait, pager is less.

-    Usage: notes [COMMAND]

-    Valid commands:
+    optional arguments:
+      -h, --help            show this help message and exit --root -r             Path to notes root directory (default: /Users/maxhodak/Documents/Notes)

+    Commands:
+      {new,cat,list,edit,scratch,search,journal,stack,push,pop,key,git-init,commit,log,status}
-     new <title>            Create a new note named <title> and open it in $EDITOR. cat <title>            Display the content of <title> in $PAGER. search <query>         Full text search for <query> in your notes tree. list [-a]              List all titles in your notes tree.
-Optional flag -a prints full paths. edit <title>           Open the note named <title> in $EDITOR. journal                Create a new note with today's date as the title. scratch                Open the scratch pad.
+        new                 Create a new note named <title> and open it in $EDITOR. cat                 Display the content of <title> in $PAGER. list                List all titles in your notes tree.
+Optional flag -a prints full paths. edit                Open the note named <title> in $EDITOR scratch             Open the scratch pad

-     stack                  View the current micronote stack.
-Short form: s. push <unote>           Push a micronote onto the active stack. pop <idx>              Unset the micronote at position idx.
+        search              Full text search for <query> in your notes tree. journal             Create a new note with today's date as the title. stack               View the current stack
+        push                Push an item onto the stack pop                 Pop an item from the stack key                 Inspect the keyfile

-     git-init               (Re-)Initialize version control in your notes tree. git-commit             Commit the current state of your notes tree to version control. git-log                View your version control commit log in $PAGER. git-status             See the status of your notes tree with respect to unversioned changes.
+        git-init            Initialize version control in your notes tree. commit              Commit the current state of your notes tree to version control. log                 View your version control commit log in $PAGER. status              See the status of your notes tree with respect to unversioned changes.

-     help                   Display this help message and quit.

-    Optional arguments:
-     -a                     Print full paths.
-Valid for: list.
+    Notes is maintained by Max Hodak <maxhodak@gmail.com>.
+Please report issues at http://github.com/maxhodak/notes/issues/.

 ## Other

-Keeps your notes in `$NOTESPATH/%Y/%m/%d/<name>.mdown`; if not set, `$NOTESPATH` defaults to either `/Users/&lt;username&gt;/Documents/Notes/` or `/home/&lt;username&gt;/notes`, depending on platform.
+Notes keeps your data in `$NOTESPATH/%Y/%m/%d/<name>.mdown`; if not set, `$NOTESPATH` defaults to either `/Users/<username>/Documents/Notes/` or `/home/<username>/notes`, depending on platform.
 Notes also creates a symlink aliasing `note` to `notes`, so you can use either; some of the commands just feel more natural after 'note', singular.